jacobwojoski/dice-stats/README.md

 - ~~Add Refresh button on dice stats page~~ (Done)
 - ~~Setting to choose which dice Stats are displayed (checkboxes w/ grayed out checks if no dice of that type are rolled)~~ (Done)
 - ~~Add feature to hide blind rolls~~
+- Get player history when joining [Req History From GM]
 - Streaks in Both Direction
 - Add Most Max val and Most min values rolls Adjusted for % of total rolls
 - Comparison Tool, Show a few players info size by side